kenjdavidson/base16-scss/docs/index.md

 title: What is Base16 Scss
 ---

 A [SCSS](https://sass-lang.com/) implementation of the [Base16](https://github.com/chriskempson/base16) builder [guidelines](https://github.com/chriskempson/base16/blob/master/styling.md).
-Apply any number or configuration of schemes to your [Rouge](http://rouge.jneen.net/) highlight or apply to your full site by configuring framework variables to scheme colours.
+With built in support for [Rouge](http://rouge.jneen.net/) and [PrismJS](https://prismjs.com/) highlighters.

+Using the builder implementations laid out by Base16 all the appropriate SCSS and CSS variables are created.
+If importing `rouge.scss` or `prismjs.scss` the created styles are applied.

 ### Default Schemes